Alpha testing: all current functionality is free while VAT Engine is in active development

 • Per-store rows in Dashboard -> Integrations own the verified Shopify shop identity, source mapping, connection status, and whether VAT Engine holds tokens for that specific store.

-• The read-only Shopify app configuration panel on the same page shows the shared app URL, OAuth callback URL, privacy webhook URL, requested scopes, and pinned Shopify API versions used by every Shopify install on that VAT Engine deployment.
+• The read-only Shopify app configuration panel on the same page shows the shared app URL, OAuth callback URL, privacy webhook URL, requested scopes, and Shopify API versions used by every Shopify install on that VAT Engine deployment.

 Data Minimization And Approval Posture